ZeyadAttia5/Teer-enta/README.md

 - **JSX Formatting**:
   -  Proper indentation is maintained in JSX.
   -  Self-closing tags are used when applicable.
-- **State Management**:
-  -  Redux/React Context (if applicable) is used for state management, following the principles of unidirectional data flow.
 - **Styling**:
   -  Styling is handled via Tailwind-Css for modular and maintainable styles.
 - **Prop Types / TypeScript**: